-When we say "narcissism," we're talking about narcissistic personality disorder, which is classified as a personality disorder in the Diagnostic and Statistical Manual 5 (DSM 5).
-The term "narcissist" is sometimes used to describe a person diagnosed with NPD.
+When we say “narcissism,” we’re talking about narcissistic personality disorder.
+It’s classified as a personality disorder in the Diagnostic and Statistical Manual 5 (DSM 5).
+The term “narcissist” is sometimes used to describe a person diagnosed with NPD.

 The DSM 5 defines narcissistic personality disorder (specifically) as “A pervasive pattern of grandiosity (fantasy or behavior), need for admiration, and with lack of empathy, beginning by early adulthood…”.

-Now, going back to our boy Narcissus, it's definitely possible for someone with NPD to come across as pleased with themselves.
-When we start to explore what is underneath these expressions of inflated self-worth, you'd be surprised to know that deep down, many believe the exact opposite.
+Going back to our boy Narcissus, it’s possible for someone with NPD to come across as pleased with themselves.
+When we start to explore what is underneath these expressions of inflated self-worth, you’d be surprised to know that many believe the exact opposite deep down.
 This is where the need for admiration comes in.
-People with NPD have a need to receive accolades from others to continue their ideas of grandiosity which exist either inherently, or are there to cover up deep-seated insecurities.
+People with NPD need to receive accolades from others to continue their ideas of grandiosity which exist either inherently or are there to cover up deep-seated insecurities.
 With that being said, they also believe they don’t need others to depend on.
 Either way, this dependence on others to receive consistent respect and approval can cause the person with NPD to see others as being present solely to meet their needs.
 A lack of empathy is present, as well as a lack of caring for the needs of others.